 Thanks to the lack of side panels, an elastic adjustment system, and tightly pocketed weight bars, this vest provides an ultra-contoured fit that hugs your body even during high-impact movements.
 The fabric is a thin Cordura and, in combination with the open sides, makes for a super breathable weighted vest.

-Hyperwear Hyper Vest Elite Weight Vest
+A man running outside on a treadmill, while testing the Hyperwear Hyper Vest Elite Weight Vest in black.

 My favorite thing about this vest is that it feels more like a weighted T-shirt than an actual vest.
 I can foresee some problems with durability due to the fabric thickness and single-stitching, but after using it for about a year, it’s still holding up pretty well.
 It also has great weight distribution thanks to the small steel removable weights (as opposed to a larger steel plate in front and back).